monchewharry/R_twitter_politics/readme.md

 you can find the main progress in file `/obama_retweet_graph/Obamacare_Tweets`

+Here are the tools I have used for this project.

 ## 1. learn R

-**The art of R programming**
+- **The art of R programming**
+- Over Stackflow

 ## 2. data visualization

 - <http://kateto.net/network-visualization>
-- package:ggplot2 , igraph
+- package:ggplot2 , igraph , quantmod

 ## 3. text mining

-package: tm
+- package: tm

-## 4.big data analysis
+## 4.big data manipulation

-package:dplyr
+- package:dplyr, reshape2, data.table

+## 5. tidy code
+- package: magrittr